arcus/module_discovery/README.md

 ![The module discovery app.](media/example_screenshot.png)

-**NOTE:** This is a prototype.
-Not all modules are currently included in the app, and only half of those included have complete metadata.
+**NOTE:** This is a prototype that is in a phase of rapid development.
+All effort will be made to keep this README up to date, but some changes might slip by.
+If something isn't working as expected, please let us know by creating an issue.

 ## Development